 Court Records are public, and are accessible by anyone.
 They include a case file containing a docket and any of the documents and filings filed in your case.
 You can access the court records via the internet service ‘Public Access to Court Electronic Records’, or at Clerk of Court in the county where the case was filed.

 Every state keeps a record of their state citizen’s criminal past.
 These online databases are all linked and you can track criminal backgrounds from another state.
-Go to courthouse and check in person, or check online.
+You can go to the courthouse and check in person or you can check online.
 It is helpful to know the county the crime was committed in, and in the event that it was in a different state, you may have to pay for a more comprehensive search.

 When you look up someone’s criminal record you will be able to find out if someone has been arrested, charged, or convicted for any crimes, which can include: